yyolk/kraken/README.md

 * Mixins for the grid and more (have a look)
 * A Settings file where you can easily adjust any project variable
 * Modular setup of partials so that you can include just the modules you care to use.
+* Most of the addons will be available in the `/addons` dir as well as _imports for them in `scss/lib/addons`

 ## How It Works
 Getting started with Kraken-Sass is really easy.
 [View the online tutorial](http://jwebcat.github.com/kraken-sass/).